avigewirtz/avigewirtz.github.io-/gcc-build-process/example-single-file-program.md

 gcc217 -E charcount.c -o charcount.i
 ```

 The result is the preprocessed file `charcount.i`.
-As we mentioned earlier, the preprocessor performs two main tasks: It removes comments, which are of no use to the compiler, and handles preprocessor directives (lines in the code that begin with a `#`). `charcount.c` has only a single preprocessor directive: `#include <stdio.h>`.
-This directive instructs the preprocessor to grab the contents of `stdio.h` and paste it directly in the spot in `charcount.c` where the `#include` directive appears. stdio.h is a system header file representing an interface for standard I/O functions.
-We'll get into the details in the next section, but for now, all you need to know is that whenever a program uses functionality from C standard I/O, it needs to #include stdio.h in it.
+Let's break down what the preprocessor does.

+1. removes the comment on lines <fill in>
-stdio.h is a large file, containing function declarations and macro definitions.
+2. inserts the contents of stdio.h. the #include <stdio.h> directive tells the preprocessor to grab the contents of stdio.h (typically located in ) and paste it into our program right where the #include directive appears. stdio.h is a large file, containing function declarations and macro definitions.
 Of note to us is that it contains the declarations of printf and getChar, and it contains the definition of the EOF macro.&#x20;
+3. Expands the EOF macro.

 ```c
 int printf(const char *format, ...);